TheDataStation/pneuma/experiments/README.md

 ## Run the Experiments

+### Step 1: Represent the Datasets as Texts

+We represent each table in a dataset by describing its schema using LLMs and randomly sampling $r=5$ rows.
+We also refer to these documents as content summaries, as they summarize what each table represents. [pneuma_summarizer](pneuma_summarizer/README.md) explains to produce the documents or download previously generated ones.

 We are going to update this README to include specific steps to replicate the experiments using the scripts soon.
 Below are some details of what each directory represents.

 - `other_systems`: Scripts to test the hit rates of baselines, including LlamaIndex's RAG and full-text search.
 For Solo, please refer to [the repo](https://github.com/TheDataStation/solo) directly.